Honey Bee Removal

 Step 10 – Comb Removal: We start removing the comb.
 Removing the comb involves very carefully cutting it out to keep it intact as much as possible.
 We do this to keep the hive as intact as possible and to prevent honey from dripping into areas where it is not wanted.
 As we remove the comb we install it into beehive frames and position it in place with rubber bands.
 The honey bee will be able to work within the hive and attach their comb to the frames.
 This will allow the bees to not have to start from scratch in the new hive.

 Step 10 – Scraping: during this step, it is very important that we get all the remaining comb and scrape off as much as possible as it will serve as an attractant for new honey bees.
 We use specialized tools to scrape off remaining comb and wax.
 Comb or honey that is left behind will also serve as an attractant to rodents, wildlife and other insects such as mice, rats, ants, roaches, beetles, and moths.
 So, it’s very important that this step is done correctly and thoroughly.

 Step 11 – Reunite the Bees with Their Comb: once the bees and the comb have both been successfully removed we must put them back together.
-We reunited the bees with the comb by placing the boxes together.
+We reunite the bees with the comb by placing the boxes together.
 We place the box with the comb under our initial honey bee containment box.
 This will allow the bees to climb up into the second box that contains their comb.
 The bees will start to get used to living and working in their new hive.

 Step 13 – Clean-Up: We initiate the cleanup process.
 We roll up the vinyl drop cloths and peel up the tape.
 We bag up any remaining comb, wax, or honey.
 We do not waste anything.
 Any remaining comb or wax will be kept for processing.